delawaremathguy/ShoppingList14/README.md

 *  I still get console messages at runtime about tables laying out outside the view hierarchy, and one that's come up recently of "Trying to pop to a missing destination."
 I see fewer of these messages in XCode 11.7.
 When using contextMenus, I get a plenty of "Unable to simultaneously satisfy constraints" messages.
 I'm ignoring them for now, and I have already seen fewer or none of these in testing out XCode 12 (through beta 6).

-* I have thought about expanding the app and database to support multiple "Stores," each of which has "Locations," and having "ShoppingItems" being many-to-many with Locations so one item can be available in many Stores would be a nice exercise.
+* I have thought about expanding the app and database to support multiple "Stores," each of which has "Locations," and having "Items" being many-to-many with Locations so one item can be available in many Stores would be a nice exercise.
 But I have worked with Core Data several times, and I don't see that I gain anything more in the way of learning about SwiftUI by doing this, so I doubt that I'll pursue this any time soon.

 * I could add a printing capability, or even a general sharing capability (e.g., email the shopping list to someone else).
 I did something like this in another (*UI-Kit based*) project, so it should be easy, right?
 (Fact: it is easy; there are several "mail views for SwiftUI" already on Github.
 [This is one from Mohammad Rahchamani](https://github.com/mohammad-rahchamani/MailView) that I have tested and it works quite easily for any SwiftUI app.)